What’s your methodology for eating a bowl of Lucky Charms? And in a related question: how’s your financial discipline?

 A second experiment, with a big plot twist

 So mystery solved, right?
-Some people are just born with more discipline?
+Some people are just born with more financial discipline?

 It’s an easy conclusion to come to, and it fits neatly into our cultural narrative of why rich people are rich.
 They’re hardworking!
 They’re smart!
 They have self-control, vision, and perseverance!